bonitasoft/bonita-web-pages/uid-pages/README.md

 # Gradle tasks for UI designer artifacts

-## build the artifact
+## Build the artifact

 ``gradle buildUIDPage`` or ``gradle buildUIDWidget`` or ``gradle buildUIDFragment``

-it produce the page in the build directory under the name projectname-version.zip
+it produces the artifact in the build directory under the name projectname-version.zip

-## development
+## Development

 You can start a dev environment using

 ``gradle runUID``

-Project property can specify where bonita is located and the credentials to log in with.
+project property can specify where bonita is located and the credentials to log in with.

 ``gradle runUID -PbonitaUrl=http://localhost:8080 -PbonitaUser=walter.bates -PbonitaPassword=bpm``

-## page migration
+## Page migration

-migrate a page in the specified uid version using
+Migrate a page in the specified uid version using

 ``gradle migrateUIDPage``